High-throughput, low-latency, and exactly-once stream processing with Apache Flink™

 Fault tolerance in such an architecture works as follows.
 Each intermediate record that passes through an operator, together with the state updates and derived records generated, creates a commit record that is atomically appended to a transactional log or inserted into a database.
 In the case of failure, part of the database log is replayed to consistently restore the state of the computation, as well as replay the records that were lost.

 Apache Samza follows a similar approach, but can only deliver at least once guarantees, as it uses Apache Kafka as a background store.
 Kafka does not (as of now) provide a transactional writer, so updates to the state and derived stream records cannot be committed together as an atomic transaction.

 The transactional updates architecture has many advantages.
-In fact, it achieves all the desiderata that we put forth in the beginning of this post.
+In fact, it achieves all the desiderata that we put forth at the beginning of this post.
 Fundamental to this architecture is the ability to write frequently to a distributed fault-tolerant store with high throughput.
 Distributed snapshots, explained in the next sections, snapshot the state of a topology as a whole, thereby reducing the amount and frequency of writes to the distributed store.

 Distributed Snapshots (Apache Flink™)The problem of providing exactly once guarantees really boils down to determining what state the streaming computation currently is in (including in-flight records, and operator state), drawing a consistent snapshot of that state, and storing that snapshot in durable storage.
 If one can do this frequently, recovery from a failure only means restoring the latest snapshot from durable storage, rewinding the stream source (for example with help of Apache Kafka) to the point when the snapshot was taken and hitting the play button again.
 Flink’s algorithm is described in this paper; in the following, we give a brief summary.